newbie-dev/Securechatcoin-wallet/README.md

 Securechatcoin-Wallet
 ----------------------------------

-## SecurechatCoin done right

-The simplest and most secure SecurechatCoin wallet on any platform

 ### The first standalone iOS SecurechatCoin wallet:

 Unlike other iOS bitcoin wallets, **Securechatcoin-Wallet** is a real standalone SecurechatCoin client.
 There is no server to get hacked or go down, so you can always access your money.
 Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, **Securechatcoin-Wallet** connects directly to the SecurechatCoin network with the fast performance you need on a mobile device.